Request Body Examples

 Interleaved Thinking

 Interleaved thinking allows models to reason between tool calls, enabling more sophisticated decision-making after receiving tool results.
 This feature helps models chain multiple tool calls with reasoning steps in between and make nuanced decisions based on intermediate results.
-Important: Interleaved thinking increases token usage and response latency.
-Consider your budget and performance requirements when enabling this feature.How Interleaved Thinking Works
+For comprehensive information about reasoning tokens and configuration, see the Reasoning and Interleaved Thinking documentation.How Interleaved Thinking Works

 With interleaved thinking, the model can:- Reason about the results of a tool call before deciding what to do next